splunk/splunk-platform-automator/README.md

 vagrant provision <hostname>
 ```

-## Login to Splunk Browser Interface
-Splunk runs on port 8000 by default.
-Example: http://172.16.2.100:8000 (Username: admin, Password: splunklab)

 ## Login to the hosts

+### Login to Splunk Browser Interface
 To login to one of the hosts just open the index.html file crated in the Splunkenizer/config directory.
 You will find links to every role.

-Login with SSH:
+### Login by SSH
+Vagrant enables the vagrant user to login without a password:

 ```
 vagrant ssh <hostname>